rsdoiel/antenna/archives/2024/journalism_2024.45.md

 date: 2024-11-07, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Nov.
+7 at 9:13 p.m.</em>
+Books can pair well with not only a close-knit community but also a charcuterie board.
-Led by three co-presidents, Kate Osmundson, a fourth-year biology student, Emmy Quagliani, a fourth-year pyschobiology student, and Paige Paulsen, a fourth-year English student, the All Books and Cheese club serves as an inviting community for students to discuss books and eat cheese.
+Led by three co-presidents – Kate Osmundson, a fourth-year biology student; Emmy Quagliani, a fourth-year psychobiology student; and Paige Paulsen, a fourth-year English student – the All Books and Cheese club serves as an inviting community for students to discuss books and eat cheese.

 <br>